Home » Craft Room » Furniture and Home Decor » DIY Linen Tablecloth and Napkins

 Here’s How to Make your Linen Tablecloth and Napkins:

 • The hardest part of this whole project is getting your cuts straight.
-Line up the selvedge edge of your fabric with your T-Square or L-Square and cut so that the unfinished end is as straight as possible.
+Line up the selvage edge of your fabric with your T-Square or L-Square and cut so that the unfinished end is as straight as possible.
 No judgment on our very rusty L-square…Terry found it at a work site!

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor.

 • Once you have your edges as straight as possible, you can start pulling your threads…the fun part.
 You’ll notice that your selvage edges will have a thread, usually a contrasting color, running the length of the fabric.
 You’re going to have to get that thread out.
-I just went in with a seam ripper and ‘broke’ it at various points and was able to pick it up a pull it out in many different areas.
-Which reminds me that this part is tied with getting your cuts straight in terms of being the hardest part.
+I just went in with a seam ripper and ‘broke’ it at various points and was able to pick it up and pull it out in many different areas.
+This reminds me that this part is tied with getting your cuts straight in terms of being the hardest part.

 DIY a fringed tablecloth and napkins.
 Can be dressed up or dressed down to suit your table and home decor